-01 Jun Is America’s energy industry prepared for the 4th industrial revolution?
+01 Jun America and the 4th industrial revolution

 A new dawn is fast approaching where data and technology innovation is on the cusp of changing our commercial and personal lives.

 Computing power and the data it generates is growing exponentially.
 We will see vast developments.
 In a decade from now new companies and companies we already know will have global reputations established through data analytics businesses.

 This unprecedented growth in data will result from an ‘Internet of Things’ that will monitor and measure our machines, our businesses, our environment and us.